gyunaev/birdtray/README.md

 Once you change settings, often you need to restart birdtray for the new settings to take effect.

+## Troubleshooting

+If you have lots of unread messages shown, and you are using global search database to look for unread messages, it may be because the database is corrupt or too old.
+You may delete the file global-messages-db.sqlite and restart Thunderbird which would rebuild this file.
+This will also help if "search" function in Thunderbird finds emails which no longer exist.

 ## Submitting bugs and feature requests

 Please use Github issue tracker.